mvysny/vok-orm/README.md

 The [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) interface brings in three useful methods:

 * `save()` which either creates a new row by generating the INSERT statement (if the ID is null), or updates the row by generating the UPDATE statement (if the ID is not null)
+* `create()` for special cases when the ID is pre-known (social security number) and `save()` wouldn't work.
+More info in the 'Pre-known IDs' chapter.
 * `delete()` which deletes the row identified by the `id` primary key from the database.
 * `validate()` validates the bean.
 By default all `javax.validation` annotations are validated; you can override this method to provide further bean-level validations.
+  Please read the 'Validation' chapter below, for further details.

 The INSERT/UPDATE statement is automatically constructed by the `save()` method, simply by enumerating all non-transient and non-ignored properties of the bean using reflection and fetching their values.
 See the [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) sources for more details.